-By working in partnership with many agencies, we ensure the community is knowledgeable about how violence against women and girls affects the BME community.
+By working in partnership with many agencies, we ensure the community is knowledgeable about how violence against women and girls affects Black and minoritised people.
 Our training courses raise awareness about the subject.

 Giving a voice to survivors of violence is key to changing cultural norms, and so we support other groups to develop their capacity; lobby and campaign on policy issues that affect women; and undertake and participate in research projects.

 Ensuring continued service user involvement in Apna Haq is key to our success as an organisation.
 Our training and development package for current and ex-service users ensures our work continues to be focused and relevant.